THE FREE SPAY/NEUTER PROGRAM FOR COMMUNITY AND OUTDOOR CATS HAS RESUMED, ALONG WITH ALL FERAL CAT TRAPPING AND TRAP-NEUTER-RETURN PROGRAMS.

 All captured cats brought in by citizens will be spayed or neutered AT NO CHARGE at the shelter, and are to be picked up by their trapper the same day between 4:00pm and 6:00pm for return to their communities. *Traps may be rented from the shelter for a $50 refundable deposit.
 For more information on trapping, read the WCAC Feral Cat Trapping Guide listed below under Additional Resources.

 According to WCAC Community Cat program coordinator Samantha Anderson, trap-neuter-return (TNR) is the best way to reduce the cat population and can eliminate many nuisance behaviors.
 “TNR improves the lives of cats, reduces shelter admissions, disease and unwanted kittens,” she said.
 “But, in order to be effective, it must be a community-wide effort that extends beyond our staff.
 Citizens are encouraged to report community cats and participate in the TNR process.”

-The Williamson County Animal Center sponsors a financial need-based spay and neuter program for residents of Williamson County.
-This program enables residents to have their family pet cats spayed or neutered at no cost to them if they meet the financial requirements during the application process.
+The Williamson County Animal Center sponsors an income-based spay and neuter program for residents of Williamson County.
+This program enables residents to have their family pet spayed or neutered at no cost to them if they meet the financial requirements during the application process.
 All cats are welcome.
 Dogs must be working breeds and meet current qualifications.

-The goal is to reduce unwanted or accidental litters of kittens in the community, which will lead to fewer cats being surrendered to the Animal Center.
-Having your pet spayed or neutered also reduces the chances that your pet will roam and will improve their overall health as they age.
-Please contact the Center at 615-790-5590, ext.
-3 to get information or apply to participate in the program.
+The goal is to reduce unwanted puppies and kittens in the community, which will lead to fewer pets being surrendered to the Animal Center.
+Having your pet spayed or neutered also reduces the chances that your pet will roam, and it will improve their overall health as they age.
+Please contact the center at 615-790-5590, ext.
+4 to get information or apply to participate in the program.